SamuelYvon/rs-call-me-maybe/README.md

 # call-me-maybe

-> CallMeMaybe is a small CLI tool to notify you of the completion of a command
+> call-me-maybe is a small CLI tool to notify you of the completion of a command

 By default, the tools consumes stdin for a message's content and a title is generated for each message.
 The title can be specified via command line argument or generated automatically through a template given in configuration.